 (Ground 4), the PDB database, and Tramontano.
 Pet.
 49-51.
-As explained above, each of these requires multiple substitutions, and Petitioner does not sufficiently explain why an ordinary artisan would have substituted residues at more than one independent position all at once.
+As explained above, each of these claims requires multiple substitutions, but Petitioner does not sufficiently explain why an ordinary artisan would have substituted residues at more than one independent position all at once.
 The addition of Tramontano does not remedy this deficiency.
-Indeed, Petitioner relies on Tramontano for independently "emphasiz[ing] the importance of residue 71H in maintaining CDR conformation."
+Indeed, Petitioner relies on Tramontano for independently "emphasiz[ing] the criticality of residue 71H in maintaining CDR conformation."
 Pet.
-49-50.
-According to Petitioner, residue 71H would have been "an automatic candidate for substitution for humanization" to an ordinary artisan.
-Id. at 7-8 (citing Ex.
-1003 ¶ 85, 132).
+53. According to Petitioner, substitution at 71H "would have been an automatic substitution" to an ordinary artisan.
+Id. at 54 (citing Ex.
+1503 ¶¶ 143, 289-290).

-Even if we agree with Petitioner that Tramontano "definitively demonstrate[s] the importance of framework residue 71H" (id. at 50), the reference does not explain why an ordinary artisan additionally would have substituted other residues-73H, 78H and 93H for claims 65 and 79; any one of the five choices recited in claim 66 for claim 75; any one of 24H, 76H, 78H, and 93H, plus 73H for claim 76; and any one of 24H, 76H, and 93H, plus 73H for claim 76, and 73H, 78H for claim 77-at the same time.
+Even if we agree with Petitioner that Tramontano "definitively demonstrat[es] the importance of framework residue 71H" (id. (citing Ex.
+1551, Abstract)), the reference does not explain why an ordinary artisan additionally would have substituted other residues-73H, 78H and 93H for claims 65 and 79; any one of the five choices recited in claim 66 for claim 75; any one of 24H, 76H, 78H, and 93H, plus 73H for claim 76; and any one of 24H, 76H, and 93H, plus 73H, 78H for claim 77-at the same time.
 See id. (arguing the claims are unpatentable here "for the same reasons above" under Grounds 1 and 2).
 Thus, for the same reasons explained above under Ground 1, we determine that Petitioner has not shown by a preponderance of the evidence the unpatentability of claims 65, 75-77, and 79.